Introducing Ascension Island

 Comfortless Cove, Ascension Island © Ben Tullis

-Surrounded by turquoise blue waters and sandy white beaches, the British territory and volcanic island of Ascension is named after the day of its recorded discovery.
-This tropical and very remote destination, untouched by human history for so long, was initially discovered in 1501 by Portuguese seafarer Joao da Nova Castelia in 1501, only for Alphonse d'Albuquerque to rediscover it two years later on Ascension Day by Alphonse d'Albuquerque.
+Surrounded by turquoise waters and sandy white beaches, the British Territory and volcanic island of Ascension is named after the day of its recorded discovery.
+This remote destination was initially discovered by the Portuguese seafarer, Joao da Nova Castelia in 1501, only for Alphonse d'Albuquerque to rediscover it two years later on Ascension Day.

-Most visitors to Ascension Island find themselves in the capital of Georgetown, one of the five main settlements and home to the island's handful of pubs, each with their own peculiar opening and closing times.
-A small Catholic church and the remains of a mosque, which served Muslims from West Africa in the early days of occupation feature among the town's historic sites.
+Most visitors head to the capital Georgetown, one of the island's five main settlements and home to a handful of pubs - each with its own peculiar opening and closing times.
+A small Catholic church and the remains of a mosque that served Muslims from West Africa in the early days of occupation feature among the town's historic sites.

 Become our Ascension Island Travel Expert